esling/esling.github.io/_pages/curriculum.md

 * The PI is an  exceptionally innovative and active young scientist, holding a permanent position at a leading university.
 The list of tasks with a significant leading role is long demonstrating the PI’s ability to lead scientific project in an international environment.
 Also the list of presentations at international conferences, workshops and seminars proves the confidence he enjoys from collaborators
 * The PI is an outstanding young scientist who already at a young age has made a strong impact evidenced by publishing a review in his field of research, and has become a very important reference in this field.
 He has publications in high-impact journals and has achieved extremely high citations and a very high Hirsch index.
 He has strong international collaborations with the most important groups.
 He has already established his independence through building a reasonable group of post-docs and PhD students under his supervision.
 He has teaching experience through lecturing at the various departments and institutes where he spent extended periods.
 He has also contributed to public outreach.
 He has been (co-)organiser of several workshops and conferences and has been invited to give review talks at many international conferences.

-Chapter 1 Teaching activities

 Teachings

-Across my different academic positions, I gave a wide panel of teaching in informatics and mathematics over at different levels.
-All these teachings are summarized in table [tab:Résumé-des-volumes].
-I have been participating to all organization meetings for both the Master 2 ATIAM from IRCAM and the Master 1 STL from UPMC.

-In the past years, I have also taken responsibility and are still the main supervisor or co-supervisor of several teaching units, for which I produced teaching materials:

-00.00.0000 LE380 Java L2 - Mobile platforms object-oriented development

-00.00.0000 M2003 Concurrent and reactive programming

-00.00.0000 NI407 Music Machine Learning (in musical informatics)